 St. Ives, Cornwall

 The UK is a surprisingly large country with far more to offer the tourist than London alone.
 If you are looking for a city break, then there are some fantastic options!
 Head north to bohemian Manchester with its booming independent food industry, exciting live music scene and its contrast of handsome Victorian and strikingly modern architecture.
 Step back in time with a trip to York with the world-famous York Minster cathedral, wander the winding cobbled streets of the medieval Shambles and enjoy a cream tea at Betty’s Tearooms.
 Or head further north still and explore the Scottish capital.
-Edinburgh is packed full with evocative history and is home to the renowned annual Edinburgh Festival.
+When planning a trip to Scotland, you will find that Edinburgh is packed full with evocative history and is home to the renowned annual Edinburgh Festival.

 For a beach break head to Devon and Cornwall and discover some of the UK’s most beautiful coastline.
 You can try out surfing on Fistral Beach, Newquay, which is a magnet for surfers from around the world for its infamous big waves.
 Visit quaint St. Ives with its narrow-cobbled streets, working harbour and one of Europe’s prettiest beaches.
 Or check-out the English Riviera on Devon’s southern coast with its grand Victorian past and stunning sandy beaches.
 This region of the UK is a firm family favourite and there are some great attractions to keep the kids entertained!
 As well as beach activities there are theme parks, zoos, aquariums and historical attractions all within easy distance of each other on this narrow peninsula.